Microchip-MPLAB-Harmony/quick_docs/source/middleware/sdcard_audio_player_reader_tutorial/readme.md

 - [Lab 4: Play WAV Audio File from SD Card](./play_wav_audio_file_from_sd_card/readme.md)
 - [Lab 5: Display Graphics Support to Select and Play an Audio File](./display_graphics_to_select_and_play_audio_file/readme.md)

-This tutorial series makes makes use of <a href="http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=DM320007" target="_blank">PIC32MZ Embedded Connectivity with FPU</a> and <a href="https://www.microchip.com/DevelopmentTools/ProductDetails/DM320005-5" target="_blank">PIC32 Multimedia Expansion Board II</a> (sold separately).
+This tutorial series makes makes use of <a href="https://www.microchip.com/en-us/development-tool/DM320007" target="_blank">PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit</a> and <a href="https://www.microchip.com/en-us/development-tool/DM320005-5" target="_blank">PIC32 Multimedia Expansion Board II</a> (sold separately).

 **Note**: This tutorial series is a reference only to the existing users of Multimedia Expansion Board II (MEB II) to port/develop their application(s) using MPLAB Harmony v3 as the Multimedia Expansion Board II (MEB II) is now a matured product and the same is not available for purchase from Microchip Direct.